metosin/kekkonen/README.md

 ## Why not just use multimethods for dispatch?

 Clojure multimethods introduce mutable implicit state.
-With multimethods, by requiring a namespace X you could get an extra methods for a multimethod as a [side-effect](https://github.com/clojure/clojure/blob/bc186508ab98514780efbbddb002bf6fd2938aee/src/jvm/clojure/lang/MultiFn.java#L58-L68).
+With multimethods, by requiring a namespace `x` you could get an extra methods for a multimethod as a [side-effect](https://github.com/clojure/clojure/blob/bc186508ab98514780efbbddb002bf6fd2938aee/src/jvm/clojure/lang/MultiFn.java#L58-L68).
 For internal functionality (like in the cljs frontends), it's totally awesome and polymorfic.